Exploring 60 theatres on The Pike, around downtown, and in various neighborhoods.

 347 Pine Ave.

-This 1915 project was designed by noted modernist architect Irving Gill for Homer Laughlin, Jr. The 1921 Winstead photo is from the USC collection.
-Laughlin died in 1932 and the theatre was taken over by Eugene Tracy, who would later operate the Tracy and Victor theatres on Seaside.
-During his short tenure, the house was known as the Tracy and Tracy's Laughlin.
-The theatre didn't survive the 1933 earthquake.
+This 1915 project was designed by noted modernist architect Irving Gill for Homer Laughlin, Jr. Around 1920 the operation was taken over by Eugene Tracy, who would later operate the Tracy and Victor theatres on Seaside.
+Eventually he branded it as Tracy's Laughlin.
+The theatre's tower didn't survive the 1933 earthquake but the theatre reopened and ran until the end of 1935.
+The 1921 Winstead photo is from the USC collection.
 For more information see the page on the

 Laughlin Theatre.